 Unlike most trees and plants that are harvested, bamboo does not cause soil erosion because its root system remains intact.
 Once harvested, its extensive root system will simply grow a new shoot and help protect the soil from erosion.
 The plant’s health is actually improved by cutting it, with a bamboo plant able to be harvested and regrown over 150 times.

-No need for chemicals to grow
+Bamboo doesn't require chemicals to grow

 Another highly valuable quality about bamboo is the fact that it requires no agricultural chemicals to grow.
 It simply grows on its own - needing no fertilizers, pesticides or irrigation.
 Cotton, in comparison, is grown using 12% of the world’s pesticides, which depletes nutrients in the soil and adds harmful chemicals into cotton fabrics.